-- The West Salt River Valley (WSRV) Sub-Basin is a broad, gently sloping alluvial plain with the following boundaries: - North: Hieroglyphic Mountains and Hedgpeth Hills - South: South Mountains, Estrella Mountains and Buckeye Hills - West: White Tank Mountains - East: Union Hills, Phoenix Mountains and Papago Buttes - Depth to groundwater in the WSRV Sub-Basin varies from 150 to over 500 feet. - Sources of groundwater recharge include natural recharge from stream flows and along mountain fronts, incidental recharge from agricultural and urban uses, and intentional recharge at constructed recharge facilities.
+- The WSRV Sub-Basin is a broad, gently sloping alluvial plain, drained by the Gila and Salt Rivers. - Sources of groundwater recharge include natural recharge from stream flows and along mountain fronts, incidental recharge from agricultural and urban uses, and intentional recharge at constructed recharge facilities.